 What you need to know about flying to Australia

-Many factors need to be considered when it comes to booking a flight to Australia.
-They all have a different weight according to personal needs and expectations of each traveller.
-But all of us have one goal, i.e. “Spend less for more value”.
-Here you can read how to find good value flights to Australia.
+Many factors need to be considered when booking a flight to Australia.
+They all have a different weight according to each traveller’s personal needs and expectations.
+But we all have one goal, i.e. “Spend less for more value”.
+Here you can read how to find a good value Emirates flight to Australia.

-- Cheap Flight Rates Dig into details of service and quality of flight: vital when flying to Australia.
+- Cheap Flight Rates Dig into details of service and flight quality: vital when flying to Australia.

-- Layover Make sure you have time to relax in between flights: 2-3 hours at least.
+- Layover Make sure you have time to relax between flights: 2-3 hours at least.

-- Quality of Flight Comfort onboard, service/food, baggage allowance play a role.
+- Quality of Flight Comfort onboard, service/food, and baggage allowance play a role.

-- Easiness of searching booking, checking in online.
-All this adds value to your overall flight.
+- Easiness of searching for booking, and checking in online.
+This adds value to your flight.

 Reasons for flying Emirates to Australia

-I have used Emirates on several flights.
-Flying from Venice Airport to Australia is very convenient, it helps reduce the number of connecting flights with layovers to only 1 instead of two.
-The highly competitive Emirates fares are also a trigger for booking with Emirates.
-They used to be the best-priced airline to Australia, but Qatar Airways have recently been outranked in price.
+I have used Emirates Economy on several flights.
+Flying from Venice Airport to Australia is very convenient.
+It helps reduce the number of connecting flights with layovers to only one instead of two.
+The highly competitive fares are also a reason for booking Emirates Flights to Australia.
+They used to be the best-priced airline in Australia, but Qatar Airways have recently been outranked in price.

-I know what it means getting off a plane after 13 hours flight and boarding again into the same plane after 45 minutes break.
+I know what it means to get off a plane after 13 hours flight and board again into the same plane after 45 minutes break.
 It sucks.
-When flying to Australia from SE Asia airports, it is vital to find a suitable flight connection with a long layover that allows plenty of time for a good break.
+When flying to Australia from SE Asia airports, try to find a suitable flight connection with a long layover that allows plenty of time for a good break.

 Emirates Economy Class Review – Flight Experience

-Emirates is one of the few airlines flying to Australia from over 30 destinations in Europe, offering excellent value flights to 5th Continent.
-From Europe, you can fly daily via Dubai Airport to the major Australian cities such as Melbourne, Sydney, Brisbane, Perth.
+Emirates is one of the few airlines flying to Australia from over 30 destinations in Europe, offering excellent value flights to the 5th Continent.
+From Europe, you can fly daily via Dubai Airport to major Australian cities such as Melbourne, Sydney, Brisbane, and Perth.

-- Manage your Emirates flight booking Through a practical, easy to use the platform to manage your bookings, check-in, and monitor the flights status.
+- Manage your Emirates flight booking Through a practical, easy-to-use platform to manage your bookings, check-in, and monitor flight status.

 - Baggage allowance Emirates Economy Class offers 30 kg.

-- Stop Over Nights Add a night in Dubai to help recover from jet lag at arrival in Australia.
+- Stop Over Nights Add a night in Dubai to help recover from jet lag upon arrival in Australia.